jhunkeler/astroconda/source/contributing.rst

 Now that you have verified the recipe is fully functional and are happy with the outcome, it's time to create a pull request against astroconda-contrib main repository.

-Push your ``sympy-contrib`` branch up to your fork on Github:
+Push your ``sympy-contrib`` branch up to your fork on GitHub:

 .. code-block:: sh

     git push origin sympy-contrib

+It is recommended that you familiarize yourself with GitHub pull requests before proceeding (see: `tutorial <https://help.github.com/articles/using-pull-requests/>`_).

-Now, using Github navigate to your ``astroconda-contrib`` fork, select the ``sympy-contrib`` branch from the drop-down menu (the default will read: "Branch: master", next to a black downward-pointing caret).
+Using GitHub, you will want to browse to your ``astroconda-contrib`` fork, select the ``sympy-contrib`` branch from the drop-down menu
+(the default will read: "Branch: master", next to a black downward-pointing caret).
 Once selected, click the large green button labeled: "New pull request".

-From here, you may edit the title of the pull request and add any initial comments or notes regarding what you have done, or what you believe may still need to be done before a merge can be performed.
+From here, you may wish to edit the title of your pull request and add initial comments or notes regarding what you have done, or list any work that may still need to be done.
+After submitting your pull request, a member of the Science Software Branch at STScI, or fellow contributors will review the requested changes, ask questions, offer feedback or advice.

-After submitting your pull request, a member of the Science Software Branch at STScI, or fellow contributors will review the requested changes, comment, and if everything appears to be in order your recipe will be merged, built, and incorporated into AstroConda!
+At this point if everything appears to be in order your recipe will likely be merged, built, and incorporated into AstroConda!